 - Grated cheese/Daiya shreds, diced avocado, chopped tomatoes, pickled jalapeños, chopped cilantro, lime wedges, tortillas (any preferred)

-Add in the avocado oil, then saute onion for a couple of minutes to soften.
+Add in additional avocado oil if necessary, then sauté chopped onion for a couple of minutes to soften.

 Add in the rice.
 You want the rice to start to toast an turn golden a bit, this adds more flavor.

 As soon as the timer beeps, hit 'cancel'.
-Let the pressure come down naturally for at least 10 minutes, then vent and serve!
-May mash the chicken around to shred it prior to serving if desired.
+Quick release pressure to stop cooking.
+Remove lid, and you may mash the chicken around with a fork to shred it prior to serving if desired.
+If adding cheese, mix it in here at the end to melt it thoroughly.

 Serve with the optional garnishes!